Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet;
+The machines on the internal network are not exposed to the public Internet.
-they can only be accessed by the Red-Team--Jump-Box-Provisioner machine.

-Only the Jump Box can accept connections from the Internet.
+They can only be accessed by the Jump Box machine, which is the only VM that can accept connections from the Internet.
-Access to this machine is only allowed from the developer's workstation.
+Access to this machine is allowed only from the developer's workstation.

 The table below summarizes the access policies in place.